St. Nicholas Rink: Boxing

-The Rink was a boxing venue from 1906 until May 28, 1962, the date of the last main event.
-Upon its demise, it was reported that more than 30,000 fights had been staged here.
-(Others estimate 10,000, to 15,000, to 20,000.)
+The Rink was a boxing venue from 1906 until May 28, 1962.
+30,000 fights were reportedly staged here.
+(Other estimates have a range of 10,000 to 20,000.)
 Accounts in The New York Times report that boxing greats Jack Johnson, Jess Willard, Kid Chocolate and Rocky Graziano fought there; the future heavyweight champion Floyd Patterson fought his first professional match there in 1952.
 On one of the final fight cards, Cassius Clay (later Muhammad Ali) stopped Billy Daniels by seventh-round TKO on May 19, 1962, nine days before The Rink closed its doors for good.
-The last TV series on the DuMont network was Boxing from St. Nicholas Arena which went off the air August 6, 1956.
+The last broadcast on the DuMont Television Network was a match aired as part of the Boxing from St. Nicholas Arena program on August 6, 1956.
+(Note: Journalist Steve Tober writes that DuMont syndicated a Thanksgiving game of high school football in 1957.)

 In a 1960 episode called "The Big Tall Wish" of the American television anthology series The Twilight Zone the venue of a fictional boxing match was a "St. Nick's Arena".
 The arena is also a location in the episode "A Death of Princes" from the American television series Naked City which originally aired on 12 October 1960.
 Guest stars include Eli Wallach, George Maharis, Peter Falk, and Godfrey Cambridge.